slecourse/slecourse/projects/fsmlPython/src/ass4/README.md

 Prerequisites

 - See ass2
-- Also, nltk is needed: sudo easy_install nltk -- Which version?
+- Also, nltk is needed: sudo easy_install nltk -- Tested with 3.0